-I’m a light sleeper so I normally would try to get in bed by 8:30 pm, when the kids go to bed.
-Obviously there’s times where we’ve dropped certain projects underway, or webinars that have got to run, or teach some people some things, I might get to bed at 11 or 12 pm.
-So I can survive on four hours sleep for probably a month and then I’ll need to do what we call sleep bank and get back into the groove of just that running.
+I'm a light sleeper so I normally would try to get in bed by 8:30 pm when the kids go to bed.
+Obviously there are times where we've dropped certain projects underway or webinars that have got to run or teach some people some things, I might get to bed at 11 or 12 pm.
+So I can survive on four hours sleep for probably a month and then I'll need to do what we call sleep bank and get back into the groove of just that running.
 So I do love my running and I do love my exercise.
-I don’t love it while I’m exercising, but I like the finish line when I’m done.
+I don't love it while I'm exercising, but I like the finish line when I'm done.

 As a property investor, consultant and real estate adviser he also works with his wife Christine in their company Small Is The New Big, which helps create affordable housing opportunities in Australia.

 My property title is what we call in my community the MOTU, or the Master Of The Universe.
 So I'm my own little he-man and I do like a bit of a laugh so that my community understands that most of the time, we're out having a good time.
 Obviously the serious part of investing and how we can help out other people, not just ourselves and the community in general.